JimGBritt/AzurePolicy/AzureMonitor/Scripts/README.md

 ![policy init view](./media/EH-PolicyInitiative.png)

-#### Removing a Deployed Policy Initiatve
+#### Removing a Deployed Policy Initiative

 Once you have deployed your policy initiative to Azure via the exported ARM template, you may be interested in potentially removing and redeploying (for testing / redeployment with new settings and parameters).
-The following script has been provided to allow you to point at an ARM Template used to deploy a Policy Initiative, and remove the initaitive and dependenct policies from Azure.
+The following script has been provided to allow you to point at an ARM Template used to deploy a Policy Initiative, and remove the initiative and dependent policies from Azure.

 > <span style="color:orange">**Warning**</span> this process is destructive.
 This process will also fail to remove resources that are currently assigned, or are also dependent resources in other policy initiatives within Azure.